einbahnstrasse/Goldford-FictionOfTimeDestroyed-patch/README.md

 Download & unzip folder `Goldford-FictionOfTimeDestroyed-patches` and place in your Max packages folder (`Applications/Max 8/Packages`) or elsewhere in your Max search path.

-Alternatively, if you're running `git`, you can run the following command in a directory of your choice to clone this repo:
+Alternatively, if you're running `git`, you can clone this repo:

 `git clone https://github.com/einbahnstrasse/Goldford-FictionOfTimeDestroyed-patch.git`